Are we done with object recognition? The iCub robot's perspective: Methods

 \subsubsection{Feature Extraction}

-It has been observed that deeper layers of a CNN selectively respond to specific properties of the visual scene that are typically characteristic of specific objects or object parts.~\cite{Chatfield2014,Yosinski2014,Donahue2014a,Zeiler2013}.
-These responses can be interpreted as representations of the visual input responding only to features that are most relevant to the task at hand.
-Following this intuition, it has been shown that CNNs trained on large-scale datasets can be indeed used as ``feature extractors'' on smaller datasets, leading to remarkable performance~\cite{Schwarz2015,Oquab2014a,Sunderhauf2015a,Pasquale2015depth}.
-This is typically done by training a standard classifier such as a Support Vector Machine (SVM) or a Regularized Least Squares Classifier (RLSC) \cite{bishop2006} on top of feature vectors obtained from one or multiple layer responses.
-This strategy, depicted in Fig.~\ref{fig:cnn} (Blue pipeline), can be interpreted as changing the last layer of the CNN and training it on the new dataset while keeping all other parameters of the network fixed.\\
+It has been shown that CNNs trained on large, varied image datasets can be used on smaller datasets as generic ``feature extractors'', leading to remarkable performance~\cite{schwarz2015,oquab2014,sunderhauf2015,pasquale2016iros}.
+This is typically done by training a classifier (such as a Support Vector Machine (SVM) or a Regularized Least Squares Classifier (RLSC)~\cite{bishop2006}) on feature vectors obtained as the activations of intermediate network layers.
+This strategy, depicted in Fig.~\ref{fig:cnn} (Blue pipeline), can also be interpreted as changing the last layer of the CNN and training it on the new dataset, while keeping fixed all other network parameters.\\

 {\bf Implementation Details}.
-In the empirical analysis of this work we used feature extraction as a strategy to transfer knowledge from CNNs trained on ImageNet to iCWT.
-The specific layers used for our experiments are reported in Tab.~\ref{tab:feat_extraction} for the four architectures considered in this paper.
+We used this strategy to transfer knowledge from CNNs trained on ImageNet to iCWT.
+The CNN layers used for our experiments are reported in Tab.~\ref{tab:feat_extraction} for the four architectures considered in the paper.
 We used RLSC with a Gaussian Kernel as classifier for the CNN-extracted features.
-In particular we implemented the Nystrom sub-sampling approach considered in~\citep{rudi2015less, rudi2016generalization}, which is computationally appealing for mid and large-scale settings and indeed allowed to significantly speed up our experimental evaluation.
-We refer the reader to the supplementary material for details about the model selection and image preprocessing protocols adopted in this work.
+In particular we implemented the Nystr\"om sub-sampling approach proposed in~\citep{rudi2015, rudi2016}, which is computationally appealing for mid and large-scale settings and significantly speeded up our experimental evaluation.
+We refer to the supplementary material for details on model selection and image preprocessing operations.